Skip to content

 Open PELS Insights docs

-PELS price tab showing cheap and expensive hours
+PELS price view showing the current price source and the cheap and expensive hours used to shift flexible load

 Price optimization

-PELS knows when electricity is cheap or expensive and shifts heating to save money — automatically, based on spot prices.
+PELS knows when electricity is cheap or expensive and shifts flexible load to save money automatically, based on spot prices.

 See available Flow cards